Developments in Corporate Sustainability Reporting: What Policymakers Should Know Before Changing Legislation

 A simplified ESG report for your business partners.

-Carbon footprint calculation
+Product carbon footprint calculation

-We will map the carbon footprint of your product according to the GHG Protocol Product Standard.
+Mapped according to GHG Protocol Product Standard.

 We are part of the Frank Bold Expert Group